 Buying a good loaf pan is important.
 Why? the pan needs the bread to out easily despite that cooking process.
 Especially in the case of Pullman pans the last thing you want is for the lid to stop working after a few bakes.
 You can find my recipe to make the Pullman Sandwich Bread and Brioche Loaf Bread here.

 We all love baguettes, and yet often we don’t make it at home because it needs special equipment.
 A baguette pan really comes in handy for more than just making a baguette.
 You can also make small sausage rolls as well as a mini sandwich loaf with other bread recipes in this.
 So it’s quite a versatile pan and very helpful to have on hand.

 8. Benneton – starts at $20

-This is a bread rising basket also know as banneton or brotform.
+This is a bread-rising basket also known as banneton or brotform.
 It gives bread with high moisture the support they need to prove gently and slowly.
 It’s a great basket to have on hand if you bake often.
 It also gives your bread the shape and beautiful pattern.
 The most common is round but I do like the oval and long as well.

 9. Bread Scoring tool – around $15

-I have for years used the regular kife and it works great for some bread like the rustic loaves.
-But if you make bread often or if you make artisan bread like the baguettes.
-Then scoring the bread correctly is an important step just as making the bread itself.
-Again not a very expensive tool but worth an investment if you love to bake bread often.
+For years, I have used the regular knife and it works great for some bread like the rustic loaves.
+But if you make bread often, or if you make artisan bread like the baguettes, then scoring the bread correctly is an important step just as making the bread itself.
+Again, not a very expensive tool but worth the investment if you love to bake bread often.

-I do like tearing my bread and I’m known to do that even with the prettiest of bread but then again there are those bread and need to be treated graciously and there are those times when tearing a bread just does not look elegant.
-You know what I mean?
+I do like tearing my bread and I’m known to do that even with the prettiest of bread.
+But then again, there